On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Results

 We have continued the deep search for EM counterparts to candidate lensed GW events started by \citet{smith19a}.
 Our campaign targeting the appearance of new transient phenomena within the central, strong lensing, regions of three galaxy clusters yielded no significant candidates.
 Thanks to the inclusion of prescriptions for BNS lensing and of state-of-the-art KN lightcurve models we are able to further inform our strategy and findings, and to discuss the implications of lensing on the posterior parameters from LVK.

 Figure~\ref{fig:contours} shows the true and lensed distribution of mass and distance for the model BNS population discussed in Section~\ref{sec:gw_model}.
 We note that lensed BNS are predicted to be located primarily within the boundaries of the mass gap interval, confirming this as a viable mechanism responsible for the detection of binary components with masses inferred to be between $2.5<m \, [{\rm M_\odot}]<5$.
 The median of the posteriors of mass and distance for individual binary components from confirmed GW events from LVK's third run are marked as filled circles, and include the events considered in this study in red (see Section~\ref{sec:massgap_events}).
 We note that the final mass posteriors released from LVK for the mass gap events considered here have values outside of the mass gap.
 This is due to the different offline pipeline deployed by LVK, with respect to the ones used for the initial detection and classification of the GW trigger.
 This strengthens the case for an improved analysis of the GW events with low latency from LVK, which would yield robust mass posteriors informing the selection of the most promising events to follow-up.
+Nevertheless, we note that the predicted lensed population of BNS extend beyond the mass gap, and that the mass-distance posteriors of several progenitors of the events considered here are consistent with the lensing scenario (see overlap between red points and solid contours in Figure~\ref{fig:contours}.